codeclimate/codeclimate-rubocop/config/contents/style/hash_syntax.md

 * always - forces use of the 3.1 syntax (e.g. {foo:})
 * never - forces use of explicit hash literal value
 * either - accepts both shorthand and explicit use of hash literal value
+* consistent - like "always", but will avoid mixing styles in a single hash

 ### Example: EnforcedStyle: ruby19 (default)
     # bad